A Gentle Introduction and Tutorial on Deep Generative Models in Transportation Research: Tutorial

-The original household travel survey includes sociodemographic data and completed travel data for the households.
-For simplicity, we exclude the sociodemographic data and focus solely on travel data.
-An example of the HTS travel data used in this study is shown in Figure~\ref{fig:trip_chain}.
-This travel data that are composed of three different trips can be transformed into the tabular data as the Table~\ref{tab:trip_chain}.
-To simplify the problem, we selected the types of origin, activity, mode choice, and destination as target features for data generation.
-Table~\ref{tab:hts_data} provides a detailed description of the chosen features.
-In our tutorial example, each DGM is designed to generate each row that contains the data in Table~\ref{tab:hts_data} by learning the joint distribution of the selected features.
+In our tutorial example, each DGM is designed to generate each row that contains the data in Table~\ref{tab:trip_chain} by learning the joint distribution of the selected features.
 The data includes origin and destination types divided into five categories: home, work, school, transfer points, and other locations.
 Transportation modes are categorized into nine discrete integers: 0 for the start of the day, 1 for the end of the day, 2 for staying at a location, and 3 through 8 representing various modes of transport such as walking, public transit, driving (driver and passenger), cycling, and taxis.
 Lastly, activity types include eight categories: work, education, leisure, shopping, and escort activities.
 It is important to note that the goal of this tutorial is not generating the complete daily travel, but rather focusing on individual trips.
 This allows the model to capture the relationships between features.
 During model evaluation, we present qualitative assessments with marginal distributions of each feature.
 This qualitative approach prioritizes interpretability and understanding over direct numerical performance metrics.
 Nevertheless, the model is trained to capture the joint probability distribution, emphasizing its ability to generate realistic combinations of attributes.

 Most DGMs are typically designed to operate in continuous spaces, learning to map the probability distribution of data.
 This design presents challenges when applied to discrete datasets, such as HTS data.
 When dealing with discrete variables, the probability distribution only has values at specific discrete points, while the probability is zero everywhere else.
 Additionally, to normalize the probabilities to sum to 1, the probability at these specific data points can become infinitely large.
 This causes DGMs to assign infinite likelihood to certain points, which makes the model unstable.
 To address this issue, adding noise to the discrete variables, i.e., relaxed one hot encoding, was suggested from the literature. \citep{jang2016categorical} presented Categorical VAEs, which incorporate noise from Gumbel-Softmax distribution. \citep{maddison2016concrete} showed a similar approach using Concrete distribution to approximate the discrete value into continuous value.